cosmos/sdk-tutorials/publish-app-do/index.md

 ## Optional: Setup a firewall on your Droplet

 In order to reduce load and attacks to your droplet, you can setup a firewall.
-Digital Ocean does provide a nice UI for creating a firewall and you can use the one Digital Ocean provides as well.
+DigitalOcean does provide a nice UI for creating a firewall and you can use the one DigitalOcean provides as well.
 In this tutorial it will be a bit more generalistic approach and use the `ufw` firewall to block anything that is not related to your blockchain app.

 Setup the following rules for ufw, to make it work with your blockchain app.